DylanMeeus/springboot_jwt_blog/_posts/2016-07-12-building-serverless-apps-with-aws-lambda.markdown

 ---

-**TL;DR** A few weeks ago we showed how you can [build serverless apps](https://auth0.com/blog/2016/06/28/building-serverless-apps-with-webtask/) with Webtask.
+**TL;DR** A few weeks ago we showed how you can [build serverless apps](https://auth0.com/blog/2016/06/28/building-serverless-apps-with-webtask/) with [Webtask](https://webtask.io).
 Today, we are going to recreate our Serverless Stories app with AWS Lambda.
-The goal of this article is to showcase how you can build serverless apps with AWS Lambda and to compare and contrast Lambda to Webtask.
+The goal of this article is to showcase how you can build serverless apps with Lambda and to compare and contrast the differences between Lambda and Webtask.

 As always, get the sample code from our [GitHub repo](ADD URL) to follow along.